Select input

 </span>

-<span class="rvt-inline-alert__message" id="first-name-message">The Username you entered is taken.</span>
+<span class="rvt-inline-alert__message" id="username-taken-message">The Username you entered is taken.</span>

 </div>